 That is an extraordinary set of claims to make, and we don’t make them lightly.
 Our team has a combined 50 years in the consumer and pro audio industries.
 We have reviewed hundreds of headphones, using them in all kinds of locations, with audio sources that range from surround-sound movies to the most aggressive hard rock and rap.

 We are convinced the Sony WH-1000XM4 will be an outstanding best pick for most people, but if you’re looking for some alternatives, we have you covered there, too.
-We’ve identified a number of other models, each with their own specific strengths, whether it’s for use during a workout — or merely to keep you from giving your credit card too much of a workout.
+We’ve identified a number of other models, each with its own specific strengths, whether it’s for use during a workout, or merely to keep you from giving your credit card too much of a workout.

 The best headphones at a glance

 - The best wireless headphones/best noise-canceling headphones: Sony WH-1000XM4

 - The best wireless earbuds: Jabra Elite 85t